 HIPAA Identifiers: Anonymizing Data

-Protected Health Information (PHI) is considered "Restricted" according to the Stanford Data Classification Guidelines.
+Protected Health Information (PHI) is considered High Risk Data according to the Stanford Data Classification Guidelines.
 Falling under the definition of PHI is any information that can be used to identify an individual, which personally relates to their past, present, or future health.
 This information must be encrypted by law, and must be stored only in encrypted form, and transmitted only through secure means.
 However, in the case of research data for publication, PHI can be anonymized such that it is no longer considered "protected", and can therefore be released without harm.
 You can anonymize such data by removing all 18 HIPAA identifiers:

 - Geographic subdivisions smaller than a state (except the first three digits of a zip code if the geographic unit formed by combining all zip codes with the same three initial digits contains more than 20,000 people and the initial three digits of a zip code for all such geographic units containing 20,000 or fewer people is changed to 000)